Norton Commando Cylinder Head Removal

 With the spark plugs out, slowly move the kick pedal to get the pistons at top dead center.
 You can look down the plug hole with a flashlight to see if the piston is at the top of it's stroke (TDC).

-Another way to find TDC is to stick a screwdriver in the plug hole and watch it rise with the piston, but care must be taken that it doesn't get stuck and scratch the bore surface.
+Another way is to stick a screwdriver in the plug hole and watch it rise with the piston, but care must be taken that it doesn't get stuck and scratch the bore surface.

 Set Engine To TDC

 When the engine is at top dead center, the push rods are engaging the valves.
-Once all the head bolts are removed, this will put a bit of pressure on the head and help lift it off the barrel.
+Once all the head bolts are removed, they'll put a bit of pressure on the head and help lift it off the barrel.

 Oil Feed Lines

-The rocker oil feed lines (both sides) were unbolted after the engine was set to TDC.
-This way, oil doesn't drip out of the open cylinder head holes while turning the engine over.
+By unbolting the rocker oil feed lines after the engine is set to TDC, oil doesn't drip out of the open cylinder head holes while turning the engine over.

 The upper rocker feed bolts require a 5/8 Whitworth socket to remove.
 As a rule, the alloy washers do not get re-used.